Subscribe for our latest news, straight to your inbox:

-At Signal, we’re obsessed with counting vessels.
-So, we kept a close eye on vessel supply in the wake of the March 9th drop in oil prices.
+At Signal, we are obsessed with counting vessels.
+So, following the reduction in oil prices on March 9th, we kept a close eye on vessel supplies.

-Just two days after the dramatic drop in prices, on March 11, 2020, we noticed an unusually large number of VLCCs that had gone “On Subs” (i.e. were placed under contract and, therefore, removed from the available vessel supply).
+Just two days following the sudden drop in rates, on March 11, 2020, we noticed an unusually large number of VLCCs that had gone "On Subs" (i.e., were placed under contract and therefore withdrawn from the available vessel supply).
+This increase in activity demonstrates the volatility nature of the dirty shipping market.

-The above graph is another way to visualize the surge in the number of fixtures we described above, which occurred on March 11.
-The number of available VLCC’s drops on one day from 71 to 45.
-On March 12, rates climbed from 130 WS to approximately 157 WS.
+The graph above shows another method to visualise the increase in the number of fixtures indicated above, which occurred on March 11.
+On day 1, the number of available VLCCs decreased from 71 to 45.
+On March 12, rates rose from 130 to around 157 WS.

-While these dynamics start in the VLCC vessel segment, they are replicated shortly thereafter across the other dirty vessel classes:
+While these dynamics begin in the VLCC vessel segment, they quickly spread to the other dirty vessel classes.

-Oil prices (as of the time of writing this article) have continued to drop and are now below the level reported on March 9, 2020.
-We will continue to keep an eye on the ways this drop will impact the Dirty Tankers Freight Market.
+Oil prices have continued to fall and are now lower than they were on March 9, 2020.
+We will keep a watch on how this decline affects the Dirty Tanker Freight Market.

 Creating a sustainable world requires us to embark on a journey towards a zero emission future, where every step is a commitment to preserve our planet for future generations.